webiny/commodo/packages/name/README.md

 ## Reference

 ##### `withName(name: string): Function`
-Returns a new function with a name assigned to it.
+Creates a new function with a name assigned to it.

 ##### `hasName(any): boolean`
 Checks if a passed value has a name assigned to it.